 - Visit the restroom on a regular schedule.

-- Drink less fluids, especially at night.
+- Drink less fluid, especially at night.

 - Stay away from caffeine and alcohol.